KULeuven-COSIC/Panacea/README.md

 Our implementation is written in the Rust programming language.
-Please refer to [The Rust Programming Language Website](https://www.rust-lang.org/tools/install) to install the required tools (e.g., `rustup`, `cargo` and `rustc`).
+Please refer to [The Rust Programming Language Website](https://www.rust-lang.org/tools/install) to install the required tools, preferably using `rustup`.
-The main library we use is [concrete-core](https://github.com/zama-ai/concrete-core), but this is imported automatically with `cargo`.
+The main library we use is [tfhe-rs](https://github.com/zama-ai/tfhe-rs), but this is imported automatically with `cargo`.

-The stable toolchain can be used for Linux and Mac computers with Intel processors.
+The stable toolchain can be used for Linux, macOS and Windows with Intel or ARM processors.

-Compiling for Windows is not supported at the moment.

 ### To Compile
 ```